at-duyenbui/training-ruby-summer-2017/Daily report 2017-06-13.md

 class2obj.print_global
 ```
 >output
-Global variable in Class1 is 10
+Class1 is 10
-Global variable in Class2 is 10
+Class2 is 10

 #### Instance variables
 Instance variables begin with @